zc/graphmetrics/README.rst

 leveraging RRD's reverse-polish expression syntax.
 Graphs are automaticaly saved per user and user's can view each other's graphs.

-Use authentication is done with Persona.
+User authentication is done with Persona.

 Data are collected in RRD files.